jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 ```

 !!! warning
-    As I know HAProxy resolv DNS only once at startup.
+    As I know HAProxy resolve DNS only once at startup.
 So use DNS name in `server` section with caution.
 If the IP address has changed, do not forget to restart HAProxy.

 Run `HAProxy`: